ramkumarrani/udacity-blockchain-projects/project5/README.md

 # Ethereum Real Estate Marketplace Dapp

-This is a Decentralized App used to manage Real Estate from house owner's point of view.
+This is a Decentralized App used to manage Real Estate transactions.
 Broadly, this project consists of following major steps:

 1. Every property is minted as a ERC721 NFT
 2. Property deed (title) privacy is managed using zero-proof concept, utilizing zk-SNARK built on ZoKrates